codebysachin/Java-MongoDB-User-Service/README.md

 # User-Service
-User-Service is a repository for User Management Service, where AI Generative Code technology by ChatGPT is used to develop efficient and scalable business logic.
+The User-Service repository is a microservice-based application that provides a User Management Service, built using Java, Spring framework, and MongoDB, a popular NoSQL database.
+The service offers REST API endpoints for creating, reading, updating, and deleting user entities, with support for secure authentication and authorization features.
+The codebase is designed to be modular, scalable, and efficient, making use of ChatGPT's AI technology to create lean services that can handle high volumes of traffic.

 ## Technology Stack
     .
 Java 11